aaoillam2/wordle-clone/README.md

 After 5 letters are stored, and the user clicks enter, it checks with a dictionary API to make sure that the input is a word, then changes the colours on the page according to wordle's rules.

 <br/>

-## Things in progress: <br/>

-* Add a keyboard at the bottom to indicate which characters were inputted by the user.<br/>
-* Rework it from an input text box to divs, and listen for user input<br/>